-The Donkey Sanctuary was established in 2007 after Johan and Annemarie van Zijl, retired residents of McGregor, gave a permanent home to two rescued donkeys.
+The Donkey Sanctuary was established in the Western Cape 2007 after Johan and Annemarie van Zijl, retired residents of McGregor, gave a permanent home to two rescued donkeys.
 The need for a facility to care for destitute, abused and retired donkeys became evident.
 Donkeys generally belong to poor people who cannot care for an animal that is not earning its keep; so many donkeys are abandoned when unable to work for reasons of age or illness.
 Such donkeys deserve care and dignity in their twilight years after toiling patiently for their owners.
 Other donkeys that have been family pets may need a home when their owners’ circumstances change.

-You are welcome to visit the Sanctuary, where you may meet the donkeys with a trained Guide.
+Montagu Country Hotel recommends that you visit the Sanctuary, where you may meet the donkeys with a trained Guide.
 You will hear the story of each donkey, its special needs and characteristics, and may support the work of the Sanctuary by adopting one.
 No, it does not accompany you home, but you will receive reports and photos of your chosen donkey and become a Donkey Ambassador!
 Adoption makes a unique gift for a loved one, providing a living link and an anchor in the countryside.
 Finish off your visit with a gentle stroll around the farm and refreshments at the restaurant overlooking the tranquil dam, then take home a memento from the Donkey Shop and perhaps purchase some of our unique wines.

 Situated just outside McGregor – 15 km from Robertson on the tarred road to McGregor